Less Ads, More Data, More Tools Register for FREE

 May 8 (Reuters) - British Airways owner IAG's annual profit will be lower than forecast, it warned on Friday, saying that soaring jet fuel costs and supply disruptions driven by the Iran war will weigh more heavily on earnings than previously expected.

-IAG Shares were down more than 5% when markets opened, making it one of the biggest losers on the FTSE 100.
+Shares in IAG were down almost 3% at 0736 GMT, making it one of the biggest losers on the FTSE 100 index.

 The company said that free cash flow and capacity would be lower than previously projected, joining Air France-KLM , easyJet and others in flagging a hit tied to spiralling fuel costs.